PTennant21/pyLogViewer/README.md

-EPICS Process Variable log reader with the ability to open, sort and search through results.
+pyLogViewer is a program that reads EPICS Process Variable log files with the ability to open, sort and search through results.

-Open File allows for one text file to be chosen for the application to read.
+Open File allows for a log file to be chosen for display.
-Find Next finds the next result for the specified value, starting at the very beginning.
+The "Max Lines" box specifies the amount of lines to be read.
+If higher than the log's length or zero, it will read the entire file.
-Find Previous finds the previous result starting at the very end.
+The "Seconds to Refresh" box specifies the amount of seconds to wait before re-reading the specified amount of lines.
+If set to zero, it never does this.
-Highlight All selects every single match for the search, and can be toggled on and off.
+Find Next and Previous search forwards and backwards through the table highlighting a specified value.
 Case sensitive toggles whether the search ignores capitals.